 “And then, as I alluded to, if you see a spike or a trend in research around cybersecurity, for example, that might be a sign that they're entering into the QA stage, and it's time to reach out.

-“A third type of account intelligence is just their firmagraphics: the company information.
+“A third type of account intelligence is just their firmographics: the company information.
 The industry that they're in tells you a lot about what business challenges they might be facing.
 I guess I'll wrap this with a category that we've become really interested in, which is technographics or install-based technologies.
 This is relevant for other technology companies as well.
 In many cases, knowing the other pieces of technology that an account has installed is one of the most important indicators that tells you if that's a good fit for you.

-“Another thing that technographics can be really good for is you can start to find patterns.
+“Another thing that technographics can be really good for is that you can start to find patterns.
 Companies actually follow predictable patterns in how they buy technology.
 If you know they bought this technology, and then technology B, there’s a pretty good chance six months from now they're going to be looking at technology C.”

 Both of these examples show the power of AI and its limitations.
 It can quickly and responsively provide effective insights on your audience, position content on your site to suit their needs, and even make suggestions on the best course of action.
-But what it can’t do is do your marketing for you.
-Someone is still going to have to create the content it’s positioning.
-Someone is still going to have to create ABM strategies based on the insights provided.

 Always remember when it comes to AI applications in your marketing tech stack: AI should be a tool for your team, not a crutch.